jsaxon-cars/pyramid_todo/README.md

 * SQLalchemy - allowing an ORM
 * formalchemy - for an admin tool
 * jinja2 - for templates though this right now will have a major conflict with the other client side rendering templates.
 We'll need to look at the best way to handle client versus server side templates in this project.
-* <blank> - There is no user authentication like the Django admin stuff.
+* There is no user authentication like the Django admin stuff.

 Get your virtual environment rocking with Virtualenv Burrito: